Illinois State University

 Article IV.
 Functions and Responsibilities

-1. Provide leadership for the development and enforcement of academic standards so Illinois State University can provide “undergraduate and graduate education which is of the highest quality in the State of Illinois” as it pertains to undergraduate and graduate educator preparation programs.
+1. Provide leadership for the development and enforcement of academic standards, policies and procedures so Illinois State University can provide undergraduate and graduate education which is of the highest quality in the State of Illinois as it pertains to undergraduate and graduate educator preparation programs.

 2. Review state and national issues and trends in teacher education, make appropriate recommendations to the University, colleges, and departments and serve as a forum for University-wide discussion of reform issues.

-1. Inform systematically the University community about major issues, concerns and developments in teacher education at the local, state, and national level.
+1. Inform the University community about major issues, concerns, and developments in teacher education at the local, state, and national level.

 2. Inform the Illinois State Board of Education, accrediting bodies, and other organizations at local, state, and national levels of issues and concerns related to teacher education and programs at Illinois State University.